Game Design - Level Design

 that shows how they work.

 Allow test driving new mechanics.
 Tutorial level should start by letting player to try basic game controls freely.
 Same thing when you introduce new game mechanics.

-Super Mario: The first level starts with a bit open space where you can try out controls freely.
+The first level starts with a bit open space where you can try

 Don't show a treasure player can't access sooner or later.
 Players will waste their time by trying to get the treasure and for nothing which will end in frustration.